Stability in the homology of Deligne-Mumford compactifications: Further Questions

 \subsection{Representation theory of $\FSop$}

 Finitely generated $\FSop$ modules are not yet as well understood as finitely generated $\FI$ modules.
-Any new results on finitely generated $\FSop$ modules will in particular apply to $H_i(\bMgn)$.
+By Theorem \ref{Mgnbar}, any new results on finitely generated $\FSop$ modules will apply to $H_i(\bMgn)$.

 Let $M_\lambda$ be an irreducible representation of $\bS_n$.
-What is the decomposition of the projective $\FSop$ representation $M_\lambda \otimes_{\bS_n} \bQ \FS(-,n)$ in degree $m$?
+What is the decomposition of the projective $\FSop$ representation $M_\lambda \otimes_{\bS_n} \bbQ \FS(-,n)$ in degree $m$?
 Equivalently, what is the degree $m$ term in the plethysm of symmetric functions $s_\lambda[\sum_{k \geq 1} h_k]$?

-The dimension functions of $\FI$ modules are eventually polynomial, and there has been much work in studying the invariants of $\FI$ modules which control when this occurs.
-(For recent applications see \cite{church2017linear}).
-Which invariants of $\FSop$ modules control when the Hilbert series of a finitely generated $\FSop$ module agrees with a sum of polynomials times exponential?
+The dimension functions of $\FI$ modules are eventually polynomial, and there has been much work towards constructing and studying invariants of $\FI$ modules that govern when this occurs.
+(For recent applications see \cite{church2018linear}).
+Which invariants of $\FSop$ modules govern when the dimension function of a finitely generated $\FSop$ module agrees with a sum of polynomials times exponential?
 Which invariants control its presentation degree?